polterguy/phosphorusfive/plugins/p5.lambda/README.md

       body:Stranger ...?
 ```

-In the above example, unless the name os either "thomas", "jane" or "john" in the value of the *[_foo]* node, then the *[default]* lambda block
+In the above example, unless the name os either "thomas", "jane" or "john" in the value of the *[_foo]* node, then our *[default]* lambda block
 will be evaluated.
-If the name is "thomas", then the first *[case]* block will be evaluated.
-And so on ...
+If the name is "thomas", then the first *[case]* block will be evaluated, etc. This allows you to more easily create complex

-The *[default]* block is what is evaluated, if none of the other alternatives applies.
+branching lambda objects, where you are checking the same expression, for multiple results.
+The *[default]* block is what is evaluated, if none
+of the other alternatives applies.

-In a *[switch]* Active Event invocation, you can also create what's commonly referred to as "fall through".
+In a *[switch]* Active Event invocation, you can also create what's commonly referred to as fall through.
 By having no block in one or more of
 your *[case]* nodes, the lambda block of the next *[case]*, that has a lambda block, will be evaluated for a match.
 Consider this code.

 ```